BBO-repo/ros-exercise/README.md

 You should observe the map directly loaded in RViz with the robot moving inside as illustrated below.

 ![lio sam lo](images/lio-sam-lo.gif)

+### 7. Modified LIO-SAM localization only to ground truth comparison
+The Polaris gem simulator provides the odometry ground truth in topic `/gem/base_footprint/odom` while our localize only LIO-SAM provides odometry in `/lio_sam_lo/mapping/odometry`.<br>
+To compare the LIO-SAM-LO odometry to ground truth, the odometries need to be synchronized in time.
+So I've written a quick package **odo**metry **sync**hronizer **odo-sync**.<br>
+This odo-sync package takes two odometry topics and performs a soft synchronization within the ROS framework, then writes a file containing synchronized odometry data.
+The file can then be post-processed to compare odometry result.